Politics & Government

 The budget vote was held Monday at Town Hall after weeks of workshops and public meetings.

-GRANBY, CT — Granby’s proposed budget was voted down Monday.
+GRANBY, CT — Granby’s proposed budget was voted down at referendum, and town officials have already set the next steps in the process.

 Find out what's happening in Granby-East Granbyfor free with the latest updates from Patch.